 19. Wear sunscreen.

-20. Wear your medal as long as you want to- you earned it!
+20. Finally, wear your medal as long as you want to- you earned it!
 I suggested we wear ours out to dinner that night, Jacob (aka The Dreamkiller) told me no way.
 I’ve heard many do though, and you seriously should!
 (P.S.
 Dreamkiller is our joke whenever the other turns down a crazy idea we may have, and I can’t wait for Jacob to read this and laugh!)